 The EIA covers all aspects of mining at Area 4 and mineral processing through to the production of a xenotime mineral concentrate at site.
-The EIA was submitted to the Ministry of Environment and Tourism in June 2016 and on December 18, 2017 the Company received Environmental Clearance Certificates

-("ECC") and approvals for proposed mine site infrastructure, power and water line corridors for the Lofdal property.
-The ECC was issued for an initial three period of validity and a renewal application was timeously submitted to the Ministry of Environment and Tourism.
+The EIA was submitted to the Ministry of Environment and Tourism in June 2016 and the Company received Environmental Clearance Certificates ("ECC") and approvals in December 2017 for the proposed mine site infrastructure, power and water line corridors for the Lofdal property.
+The ECC was issued for an initial three period of validity and has been renewed to May 11, 2024.